cameronboutilier/CarPark.API/CarPark.API/README.md

 If you receive and error please make sure you have the [.Net 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) installed.

+The default URL to view and interact with the API via swagger is https://localhost:7087/swagger/index.html

 # Additional Notes
 ## Assumptions Made
 I made the following assumptions when developing: